L0r3nz-H/github-unstar/readme.md

 1. **`export_stars.py`**: Uses the `application/vnd.github.star+json` header to retrieve the specific `starred_at` timestamp for every repository.
 2. **`unstar_old_stars.py`**:
    - Loads the JSON data.
-   - Compares the `starred_at` date against the current date minus 365 days.
+   - Compares the `starred_at` date against the current date minus set number of days.
    - Iterates through the old repositories and sends `DELETE` requests to the GitHub API.
-   - Includes a `0.5s` delay between requests to avoid API rate limiting - which can be added if necessary
+   - Includes an optional `0.5s` delay between requests to avoid API rate limiting.

-## Disclaimer

-This script permanently removes starred repositories from your GitHub profile. **Always ensure `starred_with_dates.json` is generated correctly before running the deletion script.** Use at your own risk.